AlnnvN/py-cpf-validator/README.md

 # cpf-validator
-Validator for the CPF (Brazilian Registration of Individuals) registry number
+A terminal-based validator for the CPF (Brazilian Registration of Individuals) registry number written in Python